-Table 82 Network Setting > Power r Managment > A Auto Switch OffNetwork Setting > Power Managm ent > Auto Switch Off
+Table 83 Network Setting > Power Managment > Auto Switch OffNetwork Setting > Power Managment > Auto Switch Off

+LABEL DESCRIPTION Add or modify rules Click this link to create or edit a schedule.
+This is the index number of a schedule rule.
 Rule Name This field shows the name of the schedule rule.
 Day This field shows which week days (in green) the interface(s) and/or LEDs are turned on and the days (grayed-out) they are turned off automatically.
 Time This field shows the time period the interface(s) and/or LEDs are turned on.
 Wireless This field shows whether this schedule applies to the wireless LAN interface.
 DSL WAN This field shows whether this schedule applies to the DSL WAN interface.
 Eth WAN This field shows whether this schedule applies to the Ethernet WAN interface.
 LAN1~LAN4 This field shows whether this schedule applies to the corresponding LAN interface.
 LED This field shows whether this schedule applies to the LEDs.
 Apply Click Apply to save your changes.
 Cancel Click Cancel to restore your previously saved settings.